micheldejoode/The-Bible-Decentralised/README.md

 1. ~~load ipfs node from the website itself using ipfs.js.
 The problem at this moment is that automatic peer discovery doesn't work well.
 It works sometimes though.~~
 2. ~~add all Bible books~~
 3. GZIP the Bible books, which could result in faster loading
+4. make this website permanent available on IPFS using own node or IPFS Cluster or something like that